pxlrbt/filament-environment-indicator/readme.md

 ### Indicators

-By default, both indicators are displayed.
+By default, both indicators are displayed on non-production environments.
 You can turn them off separately.

 ```php
 use pxlrbt\FilamentEnvironmentIndicator\EnvironmentIndicatorPlugin;